nigini/p5js-playpen/gen-art/bars/README.md

 # Grids log

-My goal is to generate abstract art based on a grid-like set of "brush strokes".
+My goal is to generate abstract art based on a lines/bars like in a set of "brush strokes".

 ## STEP ONE: